-If you are interested in scheduling a class session in Special Collections, designing an assignment using Special Collections materials, referring a student to Special Collections, or are wondering whether Special Collections has materials relevant to a class you are teaching, please contact Special Collections librarian Samantha Crisp.
+If you are interested in scheduling a class session in Special Collections, designing an assignment using Special Collections materials, referring a student to Special Collections, or are wondering whether Special Collections has materials relevant to a class you are teaching, please contact Special Collections Librarian Emma Lincoln.

 Photocopy, digital image, and digitization requests must be evaluated by staff to determine the suitability of materials for reproduction.
 Turn-around time on reproduction orders will depend on the number of reproductions requested and the availability of staff time.

 PDF photocopies & high-resolution images, Augustana community: $0.20/scan

 High resolution digital images, other: $5.00/scan